nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 there seems to be more to the versioning question `shoudl look that up`

 --
 Identify how clusters can be filtered to view those that are accessible by the user.

+--
+this seems like you can only have acces to some clusters.

+--
 Describe how clusters are terminated and the impact of terminating a cluster.

 --